spies36/ExpressRouteVersioning/readme.md

 # Express Route Versioning Middleware

 No more versioning routes by adding parameters to the url or adding to the path name.
-Simple add ```accept-version: versionNumber``` to the request headers and let your middleware choose the correct function.
+Simply add ```accept-version: versionNumber``` to the request headers and let your middleware choose the correct function.

 ## Why use this version
-This version does not your express.Request, express.Response, or NextFunction types for the RouteHandler.
+This version does not dictate your express.Request, express.Response, or NextFunction types for the RouteHandler.
 So if you have a middleware before/after that adjusts response.locals to a strict type this will play nicely in TS.

 ## Usage